Hollywood Family Mourning Loss Of Two Children & Father

 Clutching Emmie’s purse, she said Emmie loved her unicorn purse, art and reading, but she was best known for her hugs.

 “If she were standing here she would have given each and every one of you a hug or complimented you in some way, ‘I like your hair.
 I like your dress.
-That baby’s so cute,’” she said.READ MORE: Target Increasing Minimum Wage Up To $24 An Hour In Its Most Competitive Markets
+That baby’s so cute,’” she said.READ MORE: Taste Of The Town: Jatto Dishing Out Delicious Peruvian Cuisine With A Twist In Wynwood

 And she said her husband Wes opened their home to everyone.